Chris-prtz/Chris-prtz.github.io/README.md

 # Welcome to the personal projects that I did during my studies.
+###### About me:
+I am a Bsc. student at EPFL in system of communication.
+Shortly explained, I study computer science with a strong focus on mathematics and algorithms.
+For my 34 credits of options, I intend to focus on quantum physics, quantum computing and advanced mathematical topics.
 ### Here are the biggest projects that I have done  :

  - [Machine Learning : supervised algorithm for predicting highschoolers option choices](https://github.com/Disinted/TM-finale).
 Done as a graded highschool research project with a partner  **Javascript, HTML & CSS, KNN/ K-mean-clustering